 At the college level, research papers require more than a simple gathering of information and opinions.
-You need to ask questions: why, how, what if, where.
-What would you like to answer with your research?
+You need to ask questions: why, where, how, what if.
+What question would you like to answer with your research?

-Posted with permission of the Reeves Memorial Library, Seton Hill University
+Posted with permission of the Reeves Memorial Library, Seton Hill University.